pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 If the SSL chain is broken or you experience issues with mobile versions of the site, we recommend getting an SSL certificate from a different provider or attempting to correct the chain with [https://whatsmychaincert.com/](https://whatsmychaincert.com/).

-### What about mixed mode?
-(HTTP and HTTPS for different pages)
+### What about mixed mode (HTTP and HTTPS for different pages)?

-If you are transmitting any sensitive data we recommend [redirecting all traffic to HTTPS](/docs/articles/sites/code/redirect-incoming-requests/#redirecting-to-https), rather than using mixed mode.
+If you are transmitting any sensitive data, we recommend [redirecting all traffic to HTTPS](/docs/articles/sites/code/redirect-incoming-requests/#redirecting-to-https), rather than using mixed mode.